 The enzyme COX converts arachidonic acid into prostaglandin E2, which we require to ward off allergies and intolerances.

 From a research point of view, aspirin is safest if we are in pain, out of all the NSAIDs.

 How Can We Use This Information?

-If you suspect that gluten is an issue, it is essential that you rule out celiac disease.
-Celiac is a serious medical condition which means you must be very strict with the avoidance.
+If you suspect gluten is an issue, you must rule out celiac disease.
+Celiac is a severe medical condition which means you must be very strict with avoidance.

 This article is not intended to provide medical advice, diagnosis or treatment.